 retired from show business at the age of 75.
 He moved to southern California to

 be near his best friend, Danny Thomas.
 Harry’s last appearances were on behalf

 of Danny’s charity, St. Jude’s Children’s Research Hospital.

-The veteran comedian still keeps in touch with a few of his friends from the old Wenona Beach days.
+The veteran comedian kept in touch with a few of his friends from the old Wenona Beach days.
 “I’ve been all over the world and there isn’t any place I’ve been where I haven’t run across someone from Bay City, Midland or Saginaw who remembered me and my act.
 They’ve always greeted me like a long-lost buddy.
 It’s nice… I’m grateful.”
+Harry Jarkey died on June 1, 2014, just a couple of months shy of his 101st birthday.
 Thank you, Harry, for a lifetime of entertainment.